 When the Hallberg-Rassy web site got online back in 1996, it was one of the very first web sites for any boatbuilder in Europe.
 Already then it was unusually extensive.

 In 1996 the Hallberg-Rassy Monsun 31 "Golden Lady" retired into a museum, after three and a half circumnavigations.
 The Swedish sailor Kurt Björklund donated his boat to the maritime museum in Råå in southern Sweden.
 Kurt Björklund is the first owner and took delivery of this boat here in Ellös 1974.
 Kurt knew that he wanted to do some serious sailing, but could never have imagined how far he would travel.
 In 1983 Kurt retired from work and went on his first solo circumnavigation.
 The second one included the rounding of Cape Horn. - I could have sold the boat for some SEK 300 000 But I could not stand the idea of not knowing where the boat was and how she was doing.
 I prefer sacrificing the money and have peace in my mind, Kurt said, who lived between 1921 and 2006.

 In 1998, a separate company was founded, to deal with original Hallberg-Rassy spare parts and accessories.
-Today Hallberg-Rassy Parts AB is a company within the Hallberg-Rassy group and employs four persons purely dedicated to dealing with this.
+Today Hallberg-Rassy Parts AB is a company within the Hallberg-Rassy group and employs five persons purely dedicated to dealing with this.
 In the web shop www.hr-parts.com you find thousands of items with photo and pricing.

 The time had come for yet a new dimension and yet a larger flagship.
 The Hallberg-Rassy 62 was presented on the drawingboard 1997 and had world premiere at the boatshow in Düsseldorf January 1998.
 25 boats were built until 2011.